Badee3o/Learn-Languages/README.md

-# Learning HTML
+# Learning Languages

-As someone who wants to pursue a career in software developement I have to learn some programming languages such as HTML therefore I am making this repo :=)
+As someone who wants to pursue a career in software developement I have to learn some programming languages.

 ## First step